Vortec4800/leaves/README.markdown

 - Swipe gestures
 - Two-page landscape view

-Leaves requires iPhone OS 3.0 or later.
+This branch of Leaves requires iPhone OS 4.0 or later.

 #Installation